A blog by George Coates – Technical Director,

 Steel E-Motive and WorldAutoSteel

-Twenty-five years ago, the first steel industry collaboration, the UltraLight Steel Auto Body Consortium, launched a global effort to demonstrate what was then the most advanced steels ever produced, High-Strength Steels (HSS).
+Twenty-five years ago the UltraLight Steel Auto Body Consortium launched a global effort to demonstrate what was then the most advanced steels ever produced, High-Strength Steels (HSS).
 At the time, with just 11 HSS grades available, ULSAB reduced mass by 25% over benchmarks and featured cutting edge technology such as a tailor-welded body side outer that reduced part count from 3 or 4 pieces to one efficient structure (Figure 1).
 Tailor welding enables the joining of different material grades and thicknesses into one blank for stamping a part, thereby placing higher strength levels exactly and only where they are needed.
 A one-piece body side outer and tailor welding is commonplace today because of the efficiency it lends to vehicle design and manufacturing.

 The four programs that followed ULSAB produced steel innovations that influenced vehicle design and manufacture for the past decades.
-Steel E-Motive follows this long history of global steel industry collaboration to demonstrate steel technologies that are expected to be commercially available in 2030 and beyond.
+Steel E-Motive follows this long history of demonstrations of steel technologies that are expected to be commercially available in 2030 and beyond.
 With the portfolio of steel product and manufacturing processes already available and the addition of those forecasted for future commercial availability, we are expecting innovations that will be a roadmap for future mobility vehicle manufacturers.

 What is the significance of AHSS Strength vs Elongation?